 |Our prayer times for |

 To overcome this problem, a number of Mosques and Centres considered the matter carefully and together agreed to follow one method.
 This means that they will all have the same prayer times across London.
-It is a voluntary initiative; each Mosque or Centre is free to make its own choice.
-We hope that for the sake of unity and the benefit of the Muslims of London, more will choose to adopt the Unified Islamic Prayer Timetable for London.
+Of course, this is a voluntary initiative, each Mosque or Centre is free to make its own choices.
+But it is hoped that for the sake of unity and the benefit of the Muslims of London, more and more will choose to adopt the Unified Islamic Prayer Timetable for London.

-A further benefit of being united is that if in future even better ways of working out the prayer times for Fajr and Isha are found, our Mosques and Centres will make any changes together.
+There is another benefit of being united: if in the future even better ways of working out the prayer times for Fajr and Isha are found, all the Mosques and Centres can make any changes together.

 I live in London but my local Mosque has different times, what should I do?

-You should follow your local mosque, but you can tell them about the Unified Prayer Timetable for London in case they don’t know about it.
+You should follow your local mosque, but you can tell them about the new Unified Islamic Prayer Timetable for London in case they don’t know about it.

 I live outside the area of your timetable, what should I do?

 You should follow your nearest mosque.
-If it’s more than 20 miles to your nearest mosque, then it might be better to get a timetable calculated for your location.
+However, if it’s more than 20 miles to your nearest mosque, then it might be better to get a timetable calculated for your location.
 Visit moonsighting.com for further information.